The Buddhism of the Sun

 Esperia The religion of human revolution

-In the twelve lectures in this volume, taken from the series "The Buddhism of the Sun" and collected under the significant title The Religion of Human Revolution, SGI President Daisaku Ikeda outlines the contours of a genuinely humanistic religion, capable of enabling each person to revolutionize his or her own life condition and contribute to positive change in society, influencing the destiny of all humanity.
-Master Ikeda addresses several cardinal tenets of Buddhism and, again starting with the Daishonin's writings, explains what it means to practice Nichiren Buddhism in modern times and how the Soka Gakkai has embraced the Buddha's mandate to carry out a wide propagation of the Mystic Law, awakening numerous Bodhisattvas of Earth to their great vow.
-These are valuable directions from the master aimed at ensuring the eternal development of the kosen rufu movement.
-"In any country or society, the presence of even one member of the Soka Gakkai is the starting point for creating an era of people's victory."
+In the twelve lectures in this volume, taken from “The Buddhism of the Sun” series and collected under the significant title The Religion of Human Revolution, SGI President Daisaku Ikeda outlines an authentically humanistic religion, capable of enabling each person to revolutionize their vital condition and contribute to a positive change in society, influencing the destiny of all humanity.
+Master Ikeda addresses several core principles of Buddhism and, always starting from the Daishonin's writings, explains what it means to practice Nichiren Buddhism in the modern era and how the Soka Gakkai has embraced the Buddha's mandate to widely propagate the Mystic Law, awakening numerous Bodhisattvas of the Earth to their great vow.
+These are precious indications from the master, aimed at ensuring the eternal development of the kosen-rufu movement.
+“In every country or society, the presence of even a single Soka Gakkai member is the starting point for creating an era of victory for the people.”
 Daisaku Ikeda

 €10,00